 Mr. Shoemaker has served on the Board of Directors of the Company since its formation in 2002.
-With his extensive knowledge of the Company's history, development and financing arrangements and his deep experience as a financial executive serving as the Chairman of First Boston, Mr. Shoemaker contributes to the Board's oversight of the Company's financial matters.
+With his extensive knowledge of the Company's development, strategy, financing arrangements and operations since its formation and his deep experience as a financial executive serving as the Chairman of First Boston, Mr. Shoemaker contributes to the Board's oversight of the Company's financial matters.
 Mr. Shoemaker's experience in this respect has been especially valuable to the Company during the recent financial crisis, and enables him to provide strong leadership.